attopany01/lab05-1/README.md

 Submit the URL of your GitHub Pages site along with the GitHub repository link where your Jekyll site code is hosted.

 ## Project Assessment
-- **Content Organization (20%)**: Content should be well-organized, with logical structuring that makes navigation intuitive.
+- **Content Organization (10%)**: Content should be well-organized, with logical structuring that makes navigation intuitive.
 - **Creativity and Personalization (20%)**: The portfolio should reflect a personal touch and creative approach to content presentation.
-- **Functionality and Usability (20%)**: All website features must function correctly, including links, navigation, and media content.
+- **Functionality and Usability (10%)**: All website features must function correctly, including links, navigation, and media content.
-- **Technical Implementation (20%)**: Effective use of Jekyll and Markdown, demonstrating understanding of static site generation and content formatting.
+- **Technical Implementation (40%)**: Effective use of Jekyll and Markdown (at least three Markdown pages), demonstrating understanding of static site generation and content formatting.
-- **Aesthetic Appeal (10%)**: The site should be visually appealing, with a consistent theme and professional appearance.
-- **GitHub Pages Deployment (10%)**: Successful deployment of the site on GitHub Pages, with the site being publicly accessible and performing smoothly.
+- **GitHub Pages Deployment (20%)**: Successful deployment of the site on GitHub Pages, with the site being publicly accessible and performing smoothly.

 ## Gator Grade
 ### GatorGrade Checks for Immediate Feedback